akinjide/akinjide-www/content/2015/enter-zsh.md

 -  [Installation][]
 -  [The main zsh website.][Zsh]
 -  [zsh wiki][]
--  `man zsh` has great information and is highly readable
+-  `man zsh` has great information and is highly readable.
--  [oh my zsh source][oh my zsh], a really great introduction to using Oh My Zsh
+-  [oh my zsh source][oh my zsh], a really great introduction to using Oh My Zsh.
 -  [oh my zsh series][], a series of blog posts explaining zsh and oh my zsh in depth.
 A great read.
 -  [oh my zsh theme][], a simple oh my zsh theme.